Timothy McVeigh: Arrest and trial

 McVeigh instructed his lawyers to use a necessity defense, but they ended up not doing so.
 They would have had to prove that McVeigh was in "imminent danger" from the government.
-McVeigh argued that "imminent" did not necessarily mean "immediate."
+McVeigh argued that "imminent" did not necessarily mean "immediate".
 They would have argued that his bombing of the Murrah building was a justifiable response to what McVeigh believed were the crimes of the U.S. government at Waco, Texas, where the 51-day siege of the Branch Davidian complex resulted in the deaths of 76 Branch Davidians.
 As part of the defense, McVeigh's lawyers showed the jury the controversial video Waco, the Big Lie.

 On June 2, 1997, McVeigh was found guilty on all 11 counts of the federal indictment.
 Although 168 people, including 19 children, were killed in the April 19, 1995, bombing, murder charges were brought against McVeigh for only the eight federal agents who were on duty when the bomb destroyed much of the Murrah Building.
 Along with the eight counts of murder, McVeigh was charged with conspiracy to use a weapon of mass destruction, and destroying a federal building.
 Oklahoma City District Attorney Bob Macy said he would file state charges in the other 160 murders after McVeigh's co-defendant, Terry Nichols, was tried.
 After the verdict, McVeigh tried to calm his mother by saying, "Think of it this way.
 When I was in the Army, you didn't see me for years.
 Think of me that way now, like I'm away in the Army again, on an assignment for the military."

-On June 13, the jury recommended that McVeigh receive the death penalty.
+On June 13, the jury recommended that McVeigh be sentenced to death.
 The U.S. Department of Justice brought federal charges against McVeigh for causing the deaths of eight federal officers leading to a possible death penalty for McVeigh; they could not bring charges against McVeigh for the remaining 160 deaths in federal court because those deaths fell under the jurisdiction of the State of Oklahoma.
 Because McVeigh was convicted and sentenced to death, the State of Oklahoma did not file murder charges against McVeigh for the other 160 deaths.
 Before the sentence was formally pronounced by Judge Matsch, McVeigh addressed the court for the first time and said: "If the Court please, I wish to use the words of Justice [Louis] Brandeis dissenting in Olmstead [v.
 United States] to speak for me.
 He wrote, 'Our Government is the potent, the omnipresent teacher.
 For good or for ill, it teaches the whole people by its example.'
 That's all I have."